helpfulBadger/envoy_getting_started/02_front_proxy_kibana/README.md

 ## Wiring our containers into EFK

 With the log aggregation containers added to our docker-compose file, we now need to wire them into the other containers in our environment.
-The gist below shows a couple of small changes that we needed to make to our compose file from Getting Started Guide #1.
+The Dockerfile below shows a couple of small changes that we needed to make to our compose file from Getting Started Guide #1.
 We added the property at line 14 below which expresses our dependency on elasticSeach.
 Additionally, we need to wire standard out and standard error from our containers to fluentBit.
 This is done through the logging properties on lines 17 and 27.
 The driver line tells docker which log driver to use and the tag help make it more clear which container is the source of the logs.

 ``` Dockerfile
 version: "3.8"